mirfanmcs/AI-Samples/Natural-Language/Custom-Named-Entity-Recognition/readme.md

-# Custom Named Entity Recognitionr
+# Custom Named Entity Recognition

 A sample application that uses Azure AI Foundry Language Service for custom named entity recognition.
 It reads ads and extract entities using Azure Text Analytics.